thiblahute/meson-website/Reference-manual.md

 ### configuration data object ###

 This object encapsulates configuration values to be used for generating configuration files.
-It has two methods, <tt>set</tt> and <tt>set10</tt> which are fully documented on [the configuration wiki page](Configuration).
+It has two methods, `set` and `set10` which are fully documented on [the configuration wiki page](Configuration).

 ### dependency object ###